adelewg/cs50/README.md

 # cs50
 ## My solutions for Harvards famous CS50x course 2020 - 2021
+Introduction to computer Science and the art of programming.
 Please keep in mind Harvards policy on academic integrity and dont submit my solutions as they are

 ### Pset1